What’s next for employee engagement?

 You might not be able to change your organizational chart or shake up management immediately, but you might take steps toward what’s next for employee engagement by giving employees a higher level of autonomy.

 At SuccessFuel, the parent company of HRMorning, our founder Ed Satell has always encouraged job ownership, telling employees they are meant to be the CEO of their role.
-As employees learn (through mistakes and victories), managers lessen the reins until the employee makes the decisions on how the job gets done – and how to achieve the next great thing.
+As employees learn (through mistakes and victories), managers loosen the reins until the employee makes the decisions on how the job gets done – and how to achieve the next great thing.

 Acknowledge, manage stress